Hollywood actors join Georgia boycott threats over gay bill

 Oscar-winning screenwriter Aaron Sorkin and "Glee" creator Ryan Murphy joined Hathaway and Moore in signing a petition addressed to Deal expressing concern that the bill would "sanction discrimination against LGBT people and others in Georgia."

-"We will plan to take our business elsewhere if any legislation sanctioning discrimination is signed into state law," said the petition, organized by the gay rights organization, the Human Rights Campaign.
+"We will plan to take our business elsewhere if any legislation sanctioning discrimination is signed into state law," said the petition, organised by the gay rights organization, the Human Rights Campaign.

 The Human Rights Campaign noted that only California and New York have a larger entertainment industry footprint than Georgia and both those states have laws protecting against discrimination.

 The entertainment industry is the latest group to come out in force against the Georgia law.
-More than 300 companies, including Google, Coca-Cola, and Delta Air Lines have urged that it be dropped.
+More than 300 companies, including Google (GOOGL.O), Coca-Cola (KO.N), and Delta Air Lines (DAL.N) have urged that it be dropped.
 The NFL said last week that if the bill is signed, Atlanta could lose the opportunity to host any future Super Bowls.

 (Reporting by Jill Serjeant; Editing by Sandra Maler)